mdenet/educationplatform-docker/README.md

 ## Access the platform

-Once docker is [running](#build-and-run-the-docker-image) the platform will be available at http://127.0.0.1:8080
+Once docker has [started](#build-and-run-the-docker-image) the containers, the platform will be available at http://127.0.0.1:8080

 **403 Error**